brainfo/brainfo.github.io/_includes/research/research.md

+---
+layout:     page
+title:      "Research"
+subtitle:   "Collections"
+disqus_username: brainfo
+---

-Here you find the output of my production
+Here you find the collection of my production

 *These are supported by variety of funding sources, supervisors, collaborators and fellow students.*